haribharadwaj/protocols/EEG.md

     In describing the task/stimuli, be sure to mention any sounds that might potentially be startling if unexpected (e.g., MEMR elicitor).
     Run DEMO version of task, if applicable.
+4. Intro form with visa-related issues.
+[TO EXPAND]

 ### EEG cap setup